3 mins read

 The first thing to know about understanding your bill is to work out the tariff that you’re on.
 You should find this on the bill, usually on its front page.
 If you’re on a standard tariff, this is a red flag.
 Usually, this is the worst kind of tariff, with fluctuating prices and no benefits or perks.
 On the upside, however, you won’t be tied into a standard tariff, so you’ll be free to change at any time.

-Electricity and gas units are measured in kilowatt hours (or kWh).
-Your bill will tell you the number of kilowatt hours you used during the period of your bill.
+Electricity and gas units are measured in kilowatt-hours (or kWh).
+Your bill will tell you the number of kilowatt hours you used during your bill period.
 This information will tell you which times of the year you’re using more energy so you can reduce your usage.

 You’ll see the payment method you’re using outlined on your bill too.
 If it isn’t monthly direct debit you might want to consider making the switch as this is widely regarded as a cheap way to pay for your bills.